 CBS News recently reported that a number of people are coming forward to say their Ford Explorer SUVs are making them sick.
 Drivers are complaining of dizziness and nausea when they are behind the wheel and believe that it could all be due to carbon monoxide poisoning.
-The CBS report gives the example of New Jersey resident Tom Finley who says his 2016 Ford Explorer stinks of exhaust odor and sulfur – like “rotten eggs.”
-He said shortly after be bought the car, he began to get headaches and feel drowsy while driving.
+The CBS report gives the example of New Jersey resident Tom Finley who says his 2016 Ford Explorer stinks of exhaust odor and sulfur-like “rotten eggs.”
+He said that shortly after he bought the car, he began to get headaches and feel drowsy while driving.
 Others have similar stories.
-Theresa Thurston, also of New Jersey, says she gets “sick to her stomach,” gets headaches and feels sleepy behind the wheel.
+Theresa Thurston, also of New Jersey, says she gets “sick to her stomach,” gets headaches, and feels sleepy behind the wheel.
 She says she is afraid she is going to get in an accident.

 Ongoing NHTSA Investigation